ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The last two steps may be shared between a batch of Signed Statements registered in the Append-only Log.

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.

+The unprotected header SHOULD be empty when registering a signed statement.
+The server MAY return an error, and decline to register signed statements with non empty unprotected headers.

 The same Signed Statement may be independently registered in multiple Transparency Services, producing multiple, independent Receipts.
 The multiple Receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.